BendingSpoons/katana-swift/BSP_GUIDELINES.md

 While it may seem odd to separate Managers and `EventObservers`, this actually helps in keeping every piece simple and consistent.
 Use managers for simple cases and `EventObservers` for more complex.

+When it comes to the naming convention, classes that act as EventObservers should be named with the `Observer` suffix.
+To make a concrete example, `HealthKit` is not a valid manager's name, while `HealthKitObserver` is.

 <a href="3"></a>

 #### 3. Avoid complex Side Effects

 When writing the logic of the applications, the temptation would be to create some high flexible side effects that take several inputs (that is, the struct that implements the side effects has several parameters) and implements different things according to these inputs.